Census Dots

 Native American/Other

-Of the 482 places in Colorado, Colorado Springs is the 2nd most populous.
+Colorado Springs is ranked the 2nd most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Colorado Springs was ranked the 2nd most populous place in the 2020 Census.

 Colorado Springs's White Population